marshallswain/feathers-pinia/docs/guide/setup-quasar.md

 <BlockQuote>

-We will work on Quasar setup as soon as we can.
-If you have a working Quasar setup, please contribute!
-Thank you!
+We need contributions for a Quasar guide.
+If you have a working app, please contribute! 🙏

 </BlockQuote>